 In Wisconsin, workers’ compensation insurance laws require most employers with three or more employees to carry coverage.
 That seems simple enough, but laws add other situations where business owners must cover employees, making workers’ comp insurance nearly universal in the state.
-The cost is anywhere between 19 cents and $20 per $100 of payroll annually, depending on job descriptions.
+The cost is at $1.63 per $100 of payroll annually, depending on job descriptions.

 Protecting your employees with good workers’ compensation insurance protects your business.
 Work with the experts at The Hartford to get a free, no-obligation quote that walks you through exactly what coverage you need.